jonathanmjong/mpcs52553-final/README.md

 2. custom google font
 3. bootstrap jumbotron and styling
 4. Using image links for background (better method is probably to store images in cache)
+5. html of reviews and other show author

 BETA/TBD
 1. student profile